sanyi0411/Raspberry_pi_tutorials/How to install OpenCV/README.md

 # How to install OpenCV with Visual Studio

+**Note**:
+- If you want to see basic tutorials on how to use OpenCV, check out my other repo: [OpenCV](https://github.com/green-fox-academy/sanyi0411/tree/master/OpenCV)
+- If you want to use `Text recognition` in your application, you will find instructions on how to add `tesseract` to your project at the end of this tuorial

 For this tutorial I am using Visual Studio 2017 Community edition on Windows 10 64bit.<br/>
 Currently the newest version of OpenCV is 4.1.1 but it also works with 4.1.0.</br>
 <br/>